koptelovmax/gaussianprocess/track.md

 - How to install and use seaborn library

 ### What next
-- Continue reimplementation in Python what I made in Matlab
+- Continue the reimplementation in Python of what I made in Matlab
 - Understand the model
 - Learn MAP
 - Learn optimization processes